 Contractors working in our premises also have the right to protection under Smith & Williamson’s whistleblowing policies.

-Over the next six months, we will be undergoing a review of all material supplier contracts to assess compliance with data protection and other legislation.
-Included in this process will be a review of whether the terms in the agreements are satisfactory to provide us with confidence that our suppliers have sufficient procedures in place to protect against slavery or human trafficking occurring within their business and supply chain.
+On an ongoing basis, we review material supplier contracts to assess whether the terms in the agreements are satisfactory to provide us with confidence that our suppliers have sufficient procedures in place to protect against slavery or human trafficking occurring within their business and supply chain.